-In order for the Trust Fund to provide the maximum possible benefits within the limits of its resources, the Board of Trustees reserves the right to alter or eliminate benefits as it deems necessary from time to time.
+In order for the Trust Fund to provide the maximum possible benefits within the limits of its resources, the Board of Trustees reserves the right to alter or eliminate benefits or to require a contribution for the cost of benefits, as it deems necessary from time to time.
 The Trustees' decision on any such matters shall be final and binding.
 Since such changes may affect you and your dependents, please read this booklet and subsequent notices that are mailed to you carefully.